asilichenko/android-youtube-shared/README.md

 intent.setData(uri);
 ```

+And since our application has completed its tasks, it is necessary to notify Android that it can be unloaded from memory by calling the `finish()` method.

 ## Special Cases

 When I tested my app on my old smartphone with MIUI Android, I encountered an issue where the intended app wouldn't start.
-I discovered that it could not run when my app was shut down by calling finish(), but it started as designed without this call.
+I discovered that it could not run when my app was shut down by calling `finish()`, but it started as designed without this call.
 I received the error message in the logs:
 ```
 com.android.server.am.ExtraActivityManagerService
 MIUILOG-